 I get asked all the time: What is cane sugar?
 Beet sugar, coconut sugar, date sugar, maple sugar, apple sugar?
 What's the difference between this versus that type of sugar?
 What's added sugar, free sugar, and single-ingredient sugar?
 And that is one of the reasons this blog is called "WhatSugar".

-So, to write this post, I went on a quest to discover all sweeteners available on store shelves that, according to the Food and Drug Administration, means "sugar."
-What I found was amazing.
+So, to write this post, I went on a quest to discover all sweeteners available on store shelves that, according to the Food and Drug Administration, mean "sugar."
+What I found was amazing!
 Over forty sweeteners sold in a variety of forms—unrefined, raw, and refined—with different crystal sizes, moisture, molasses, and sucrose content.